Michael Saunders (academic)

-Michael Alan Saunders is an American numerical analyst and computer scientist.
+Michael Alan Saunders is a New Zealand American numerical analyst and computer scientist.
 He is a research professor of Management Science and Engineering at Stanford University.
 Saunders is known for his contributions to numerical linear algebra and numerical optimization and has developed many widely used software packages, such as MINOS, NPSOL, and SNOPT.

 Saunders developed the MINRES method for the iterative solution of symmetric linear equation systems in 1975 together with Christopher Conway Paige.

 Education and career

 Saunders was born on 6 January 1944 in Christchurch, New Zealand.
 He received his B.Sc. in mathematics from University of Canterbury in 1965 and worked for two years as a scientific officer at the Department of Scientific and Industrial Research (DSIR) in New Zealand.
 He received his Ph.D. in computer science from Stanford University in 1972, under the supervision of Gene Golub.